WizardJR/nsw_fuel_price_checker/readme.md

 python Visualizer.py
 # Graph past data (optional)

-Configurations for api fetcher and database can be found in /src/configs.json
+Configurations for api fetcher and database can be found in /src/configs_template.json where you need to insert your own credentials and rename it to configs.json
 ```

 ## Feedback